Happy Mother's Day to all who are moms, grandmothers, godmummies, step-moms, and just-like-mom's.

 1. Make a Pilgrimage

-On the first day of the month, we were blessed to be able to visit the International Pilgrim Virtue Statue or Our Lady of Fatima at a beautiful church not too far from us, Saint Anthony of Padua.
+On the first day of the month, we were blessed to be able to visit the International Pilgrim Virgin Statue of Our Lady of Fatima at a beautiful church not too far from us, Saint Anthony of Padua.
 During our visit, we witnessed the farewell procession of the statue's visit to the church and were also able to spend extra time in prayer.